-Amy Cooper's Call To The Police Wasn't Innocent — It Was A Racist Act Of Violence
+Amy Cooper's Call To The Police Wasn't Innocent—It Was A Racist Act Of Violence

 Others found that Cooper's efforts to abuse a 911 call and sound distressed when she was in a completely safe situation to be problematic, too.
 By Monday evening, Amy was reportedly placed on leave by her employer while the incident was being investigated.
 She also surrendered her dog — who appeared to be severely struggling in the video — to the rescue she adopted him from two years prior after people commented on the dog's mistreatment.
 According to a New York Times report, this wasn't the first time her dog suffered injuries, either.

 "I'm not a racist.
 I did not mean to harm that man in any way," Amy said in a public apology.
 She also told CNN that since the video was posted, her “entire life is being destroyed right now.”
-But what her reputation pales in comparison to what could have happened to Christian Cooper's life.
+But her reputation pales in comparison to what could have happened to Christian Cooper's life.
 He could have been jailed, imprisoned, or far worse — all because he asked her to put her dog on its leash in an area that requires dogs to be on leash.

 Her life has been upended because she falsely reported that a Black man was threatening her, a white woman, when her life was no more in danger than if anyone else had asked her to put her dog back on leash.
 When she called the police, at least one person was going to have to face the consequences of her actions.
 Had Christian not filmed the encounter, it could have been him.